 - Bacon grease.
 Cook the veggies in the bacon grease!
 It adds so much extra flavor to the dish.

 - Crisp apples.
-I used Granny Smith apples because they’re crisp and don’t get mushy when cooked.
+I used Granny Smith apples because they are crisp and don’t get mushy when cooked.
 If using a different variety, make sure it’s nice and crisp.
 Honeycrisp or Golden Delicious are other good options.

 Sure!
-The dish will still be plenty flavorful without, so feel free to omit the bacon completely if preferred.
+The dish will still be plenty flavorful without it, so feel free to omit the bacon completely if preferred.
 I happen to love the saltiness it adds, as well as the flavor the bacon grease gives to the vegetables, so I always leave it in.

 How to Store Leftover Apple Chicken

 Any leftover apple chicken will stay fresh in an airtight container in the refrigerator for up to 3 days.
 You can use the microwave to warm it back up or heat it on the stove for a crispier result.
 Either way, these chicken and apples taste just as great the next day!

 Chicken and Apples

 - 1 Tablespoon olive oil